SQL INTERSECT

 id

-The following statement uses the INTERSECT operator to get the intersection of both queries.
+The following statement uses the INTERSECT operator to find the common rows of the queries that retrieve data from tables A and B:

 SELECT